-What’s more, the ‘problematic sexuality’ group was actually less sexually active than the ‘high sex drive’ group: They had sex less frequently, with fewer sexual partners, watched porn less often, and masturbated just as often.
-They even had less sex and fewer partners than the ‘control’ group of men, those who had neither high sex drive nor problematic sexuality!
+What’s more, the ‘problematic sexuality’ group actually proved to be less sexually active than the ‘high sex drive’ group, aka they had sex less frequently, with fewer sexual partners, and watched porn less often.
+They even had less sex and fewer partners than the ‘control’ group of men, those who had neither high sex drive nor problematic sexuality.

-The ‘problematic sexuality’ guys also differed from the ‘controls’ in a number of personality, health, and demographic traits that elucidate their underlying issues: They were more likely to be religious and depressed, to have substance abuse problems, to disapprove of watching porn, and to feel like their sexuality was against their moral values.
+The ‘problematic sexuality’ guys also differed from the control group in a number of personality, health, and demographic traits that helped understand their underlying issues.
+They were more likely to be religious, depressed, to have substance abuse problems, to disapprove of watching porn, and to feel like their sexuality was against their moral values.